Guganana/UnrealPluginCIWithGithubActions/README.md

 Due to Unreal Engine's EULA, <ins>it's not possible to share the minimal versions of the engine publicly</ins> — thus, there will be two ways of getting this working for you:
 - Creating your own MinimalUE build and hosting it privately (will be releasing a guide in the future)
-- Joining our private team, which uses our internal version of MinimalUE build that can only be accessed by GitHub runners (currently only inviting select individuals)
+- Joining our private team, which uses our internal version of MinimalUE build that can only be accessed by GitHub runners (currently only inviting a limited number of people)

 > This repository already builds its source code every time we make a commit 😎 — [Give it a look!](https://github.com/Guganana/UnrealPluginCIWithGithubActions/actions)

-**This is still an ongoing effort — we will be making it more widely available with time**
+**This is still an ongoing effort — we hope to make it more widely available with time**

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'fontSize': '14px', 'fontFamily': '"Segoe UI","Noto Sans"'}}}%%